Esri/pyprt/README.md

 ## Installation

-Simply run `pip install pyprt` in your desired Python environment or `conda install pyprt` in a Conda environment.
+For Python 3.6 64bit installation, simply run `pip install pyprt` in your desired Python environment or `conda install pyprt` in a Conda environment.
 Then use `import pyprt` in your scripts.
+For other Python versions, please [build](#development) PyPRT yourself at the moment.

 ## Minimal Usage
 ```python